Children born between 1 September 2010 and 31 August 2011 – or currently educated in Year Six – should start secondary school in September 2022.

 If you live within the borough of Reading, you must apply to Reading for any state secondary school, even if your preferred school is in another council area.

-If you live in another council area, you should apply to that council even if you want a place in a Reading school.
+If you live outside the borough of Reading, you should apply to your local council, even if you want a place at a Reading school.
 Contact information for neighbouring councils is listed at the bottom of this page.

 Timetable for applications

-If you are unable to apply online please contact the Brighter Futures for Children school admissions team to request a paper form, on 0118 937 3777.
-You can post your completed form to the school admissions team or return the form to your child’s current school if your child attends a state primary school within Reading Borough.
+If you are unable to apply online, please contact the Brighter Futures for Children school admissions team to request a paper form, on 0118 937 3777.
+You can post your completed form to the school admissions team or return it to your child’s current school (if your child attends a state primary school within Reading borough).

-- Find out your offer of a school place from 9am on 2 March 2020.
-Other applicants must wait for their offer letter which will be posted by second class mail on 2 March 2020.
+- Be advised of your child’s offered school on the morning of 1 March 2022.
+Other applicants must wait for their offer letter (posted second class mail on 1 March 2022).

 - Receive an email confirming your application has been received.

 You should read our Secondary School Admissions Guide before starting your application.
-This guide provides information on how your application will be considered for each school and each school’s admission policy.
+This guide covers the admission policy of all Reading state secondary schools and explains how your application will be considered.
 If you would like a paper copy of this document, please contact the school admissions team on 0118 937 3777.

 Please note that some schools also have a supplementary form that you may wish to complete in addition to the Reading application form.
 Please see below for more information.